-Clean everything, and then hang it all in the closet all together so there is no running around like crazy right before.
-It’s fairly likely you have enough clothes that these don’t need to be in your regular rotation for a few days.
-Don’t forget to pick your accessories or jewelry!
+Clean everything and then hang it in the closet all together so there is no running around like crazy right before.
+It's fairly likely you have enough clothes that these don't need to be in your regular rotation for a few days.
+Don't forget to pick out your accessories or jewelry!

 3. Feed everyone beforehand.